 How can the three countries, in exclusion of Djibouti, Sudan and Kenya, forge an alliance that can bring peace to the region?

 Beyond the long-term ambition of Saudi Arabia and the UAE to control the Horn of Africa, the immediate goal of Egypt is to secure its interest on the Nile.
 Many Ethiopians are expressing their anger and showing patriotism through a rhetoric of war.
 War in this politically charged, highly militarized strategic region would be destructive beyond our imagination.
-If anyone “wins,” it will only be at enormous cost.
+If anyone “wins,” it will only be at an enormous cost.
 Even that will be a preparation for the next round of war.

 The case of Egypt needs wisdom and patience.
 War should be the ultimate exercise to defend the sovereignty and territorial integrity of any country.
 Heroes are those who prevent war and not make war.